JHart96/bison_examples/examples/count_data.md

 ```

     ##     2.5%      50%    97.5%
-    ## 1.159501 1.747547 2.299188
+    ## 1.158692 1.750894 2.376250

 The mass of probability is with there being a positive difference of
-around 1.57 standard deviations between the centralities of lifeforms
+around 1.75 standard deviations between the centralities of lifeforms
 compared to droids.
 Many of the benefits of Bayesian analysis only apply
 when significance testing is avoided.
 Though it is reasonably common for
 a result such as the one above not overlapping zero to be interpreted as
 being “significant”, using such a decision rule leaves Bayesian analysis
 open to the same flaws as frequentist analyses often have.
 For this
-reason we caution strongly against using such a rule.
+reason we caution against using such a rule.

 # Conclusion

-In this guide we have shown how to apply the edge weight model to binary
+In this guide we have shown how to apply the edge weight model to count
-presence/absence data and how to conduct subsequent analyses, while
+data and how to conduct subsequent analyses, while maintaining
-maintaining uncertainty through the whole process.
-Though this process
+uncertainty through the whole process.
+Though this process is quite
-is quite hands-on, it provides a huge amount of flexibility for
+hands-on, it provides a huge amount of flexibility for conducting animal
-conducting animal social network analyses in a robust and interpretable
+social network analyses in a robust and interpretable way.
-way.